 - Subsuelo – Located near the Plaza del Castillo, this is a fun place to enjoy a delicious cocktail and dance to live music under colourful lighting.

 Here are some spectacular places to stay while in Pamplona.
-If traveling for the Running of the Bulls, be sure to book well in advance:
+If travelling for the Running of the Bulls, be sure to book well in advance:

 - Hotel Alma – This modern stay has a breezy minimalist interior and is in a fabulous location with beautiful mountain views.